-We have a capital lease financing arrangement with the Life Science and Technology Finance Division of General Electric Capital Corporation for up to \$4 million.
-As of March 31, 2004, approximately \$1.4 million had been used under this financing arrangement.
+We have a capital lease financing arrangement with the Life Science and Technology Finance Division of General Electric Capital Corporation for up to \$4.0 million.
+As of June 30, 2004, approximately \$2.0 million remained available for use and approximately \$1.7 million was outstanding under this financing arrangement.
+Use of this financing arrangement was \$587,000 and \$866,000 for the three and six months ended June 30, 2004, respectively.